MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/3-choose-the-right-cli-tool.md

 Windows PowerShell is the standard scripting shell that comes preinstalled with most Windows operating systems.
 PowerShell is a stand-alone installation that uses .NET Core as it's run time, allowing it to be installed on macOS, Linux, and Windows.

-**Key points:**
+**Additional points:**

 * AzureRM is a PowerShell module that is still referenced for Azure administration with PowerShell.
 However, it has been replaced by Azure PowerShell and has an official retirement date of February 29 2024.
 If you're using AzureRM, you can [migrate Azure PowerShell from AzureRM to Az](/powershell/azure/migrate-from-azurerm-to-az).

-* Feature parity for Azure services doesn't always exist between Azure CLI and Azure PowerShell although the Azure CLI now supports xxx Azure services.
-Azure PowerShell supports yyy Azure services with more Azure services or features added at each bi-monthly publish.
+* Feature parity for Azure services doesn't always exist between Azure CLI and Azure PowerShell.
+Azure CLI currently supports xxx Azure services.
+Azure PowerShell supports yyy Azure services.
+Both tools continue to add Azure services and features at each bi-monthly release.

 # [Bicep vs Terraform](#tab/bicep-terrafrom)

+Say something here
+Say something here
+Say something here
 Say something here

 ---